• Skip to primary navigation

 What is venison backstrap?

-It's another name for the loin-not tenderloin.
-Backstrap refers to a length of loin on the back of a deer, elk, moose, etc. It's the ribeye in beef and loin in pork.
-Tenderloins are the two strips of very tender meat under (and inside) the loin, behind the ribs.
-This is filet mignon in beef.
+It's another name for the loin, not the tenderloin.
+Backstrap refers to a length of loin on the back of a deer, elk, moose, etc. It's the ribeye in beef and the loin in pork.

 Is Venison a healthy choice?